PlainJane20/Employee-Database-Analysis/README.md

 ![HRSchema.png](Images/HRSchema.png)

-Using six files listed below I designed the tables to hold the data in the CSVs, import the CSVs files/data into SQL database
+Using six files listed below, I will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
+In other words, I will perform:

+* Data Modeling

-1. Data Engineering
+* Data Engineering

-3. Data Analysis
+* Data Analysis

 Note: You may hear the term "Data Modeling" in place of "Data Engineering," but they are the same terms.
 Data Engineering is the more modern wording instead of Data Modeling.